 Target Objective and Goal Analysis

-The final target objective for the robot is for it to navigate the entire course, rescuing all victims.
+The final target objective is that the robot navigates the entire course, rescuing all victims.
 Spring 2016 the team plans to deliver a fully functional robot that can autonomously navigate the IEEE region 5 competition course.
 The goal diagram, in Figure 3, below, highlights the milestones necessary to achieve the target objective.
 The goal diagram is broken into three main subsystems: motion control, image processing and gripper control.

 Figure 3.
 Goal analysis for IEEE region 5 robotics competition robot.
 Blue highlighted boxes indicate goals that were completed in the Fall 2015 semester.
 Green highlighted goals are to be completed during the Spring 2016.